oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Attaching_the_Local_ISO_Domain_to_a_Data_Center.html.md

-# Attaching the Local ISO Domain to a Data Center
+# Appendix B: Attaching the Local ISO Domain to a Data Center

-The local ISO domain, created during the Manager installation, appears in the Administration Portal as **Unattached**.
+The local ISO domain, created during the Engine installation, appears in the Administration Portal as **Unattached**.
 To use it, attach it to a data center.
 The ISO domain must be of the same **Storage Type** as the data center.
 Each host in the data center must have read and write access to the ISO domain.
-In particular, ensure that the Storage Pool Manager has access.
+In particular, ensure that the Storage Pool Engine has access.

 Only one ISO domain can be attached to a data center.